 The following resources are available to assist you in developing or refining your mentoring skills:

-- Graduate School Advising Agreement, Dr. Leslie Blood at University of Colorado Boulder
+- Graduate School Advising Agreement, University of Colorado Boulder

 This document is a supplemental strategy created to support the graduate student advisees’ short and long-term goals, while also giving advisors tools to clarify expectations.
 This document serves an agreement between the graduate student and their advisor.
 The agreement should be reviewed once a semester and/or once significant educational milestones have been met.
 This agreement should be modified and developed collaboratively throughout the advisee/advisor working relationship.

 - How to Mentor Graduate Students, University of Michigan Rackham Graduate School